What are the benefits of cyber security risk management assessments?

 4. Increased employee engagement

 Cyber security isn’t just for shareholders and customers – it can help increase employee confidence.
 Employee information includes sensitive information like social security numbers, dates of birth, addresses, and more.
-Companies that have a defined and focused cyber security strategy protect their employees interests and earn their trust, leading to better engagement.
+Companies that have a defined and focused cyber security strategy protect their employee’s interests and earn their trust, leading to better engagement.
 More engaged employees are more productive, more positive, and have better performance ratings than unengaged coworkers, leading to businesses with higher profits and efficiency.

 5. Better IT team support

 Having an actual cyber security strategy and implanting a protection solution – through a combination of software programs and on-site measures – means your technology team isn’t reacting to a crisis that emerges but is following an established protocol.
 This means less stress for an extremely important department.
-It allows for better working relationships and can ensure that there are the proper number of personnel and appropriate resources to dedicate to all technology projects.
+It allows for better working relationships and can ensure that there is the proper number of personnel and appropriate resources to dedicate to all technology projects.
 Instead of a team who’s energy gets redirected to put out potential fires and handle emergencies, cyber security plans help keep all projects on track and also enable teams to handle problems.

 Having a cyber security plan in place is much more than an option; it is crucial to the security and success of a business.
 Risk management may start with leadership, and cyber security often initiates in IT or technology teams, but risk management is everyone’s responsibility.
-No matter what business or industry you find yourself in, to protect the integrity of your information and ensure employee and customer trust, cyber security is a modern day must.
+No matter what business or industry you find yourself in, to protect the integrity of your information and ensure employee and customer trust, cyber security is a modern-day must.